-Fees earned on fiduciary operations are recognized in profit or loss as earned.
+Commissions earned on fiduciary operations are recognized in profit or loss as earned.

-Fees from custody or asset management services are recognized in profit or loss as they accrue.
+Commissions from custody or asset management services are recognized in profit or loss as they accrue.

-ac) Concentration of Business and Credit-
+(z) Concentration of Business and Credit

-Interest income from the markets division accounted for 64% and 67% in 2024 and 2023, respectively, of the total interest income of the Financial Group.
-The Financial Group's products are marketed to a large number of customers, with no significant concentration in any specific customer.
+Interest income from the markets division accounted for 66% in 2024 and 65% in 2023 of the total interest income of the Bank.
+The Bank's products are marketed to a large number of customers, with no significant concentration in any specific customer.

-The main founding source of the Financial Group is a credit facility with Nacional Financiera (NAFIN) for \$4,000 and \$2,000 in 2024 and 2023, respectively.
-Additionally, it has a line of credit with FIRA (Fideicomisos Instituidos en Relación con la Agricultura) of \$1,700 in both years, respectively, which it uses to obtain collateral.
+The main founding source of the Bank is a credit facility with Nacional Financiera (NAFIN) for \$4,000 and \$2,000 in 2024 and 2023, respectively.
+Additionally, it has a line of credit with FIRA (Fideicomisos Instituidos en Relación con la Agricultura) of \$1,700 for both years, respectively, which it uses to obtain collateral.
 Approximately 4% and 6% of the funding has been contracted with these funding sources in 2024 and 2023, respectively.

-It has 1 main provider, to which approximately 100% and 90% of total purchases were made in 2024 and 2023, respectively.
+The main suppliers of the Bank were 124 and 148, respectively, from which approximately 80% and 90% of total purchases were made during 2024 and 2023, respectively.

-ad) Contributions to the Institute for the Protection of Bank Savings (Instituto para la Protección al Ahorro Bancario, IPAB per Spanish acronym)-
+(aa) Contributions to the Institute for the Protection of Bank Savings (Instituto para la Protección al Ahorro Bancario, IPAB per Spanish acronym)

 The Bank Savings Protection Law (Ley de Protección al Ahorro Bancario) provides for the creation of the IPAB, among other things, which aims to create a system for the protection of bank savings in favor of individuals who make any guaranteed deposits, and regulates the financial support granted to multiple banking institutions for the fulfillment of this purpose.
 In accordance with said Law, the IPAB guarantees the bank deposits of savers up to 400,000 UDIS per individual or legal entity.
-The Financial Group recognizes mandatory contributions to the IPAB in profit or loss for the year.
+The Bank recognizes mandatory contributions to the IPAB in profit or loss for the year.